ale152/muvilab/README.md

 ```

 ## Keyboard commands
-While running, the following keyboards commands will be accepted by the GUI:
+While running, the following keyboard commands will be accepted by the GUI:

 - **[1-9]**: Select a label to annotate videos
 - **Left Click**: Apply selected annotation